Mofsy/wc-robokassa/readme.txt

 = Premium available =
 1. WooCommerce Subscriptions
 2. Division into payment methods
-3. Payment without going to Robokassa website
+3. Payment without redirect to Robokassa website
 4. Payment of the buyer's commission
 5. Filtering by delivery methods
 6. Commission calculation on the site side